liferay/liferay-screens/ios/Documentation/screenlet_creation.md

 }
 ```

-* Now, do the same with the second interactor: `LiferayAddBookmarkInteractor`.
-This will be responsible for sending the URL and title to the Liferay portal to be stored there.
-We use `Liferay` as class name prefix to denote the interactor will use Liferay's services.
+* Next, do the same with the second interactor, `LiferayAddBookmarkInteractor`.
+This interactor is responsible for sending the URL and title to Liferay portal to be stored there as a bookmark.
+Use `Liferay` as the class name prefix to denote the interactor uses Liferay's services.

 ```swift
 import UIKit